-Frame Delay Variation (FDV) is the difference between the one-way delays of a pair of selected Service Frames.
+Inter-Frame Delay Variation (IFDV) is the difference between the one-way delays of a pair of selected Service Frames.
 This definition is borrowed from RFC3393 [6] where IP packet delay variation is defined.
-FDV Performance is applicable to successfully delivered Service Frames with Ingress Bandwidth Profile compliance determined to be Green for a particular Class of Service Identifier on a Point-to-Point EVC for a time interval T. The Unicast, Broadcast, Multicast, and Layer 2 Control Protocol Service Frame Delivery service attributes define which Service Frames should be successfully delivered.
+For a particular Class of Service Identifier and an ordered pair of UNIs in the EVC, IFDV Performance is applicable to Qualified Service Frames.